New device offers hope for people with heart failure

 It's use to treat the secondary form of the condition is currently under investigation and has not yet been approved by the FDA.

-The new study was part of the COAPT trial for secondary mitral regurgitation and funded by American Health care company Abbott, who produce the device.
+The new study was part of the COAPT trial for secondary mitral regurgitation and funded by American health care company Abbott, which produces the device.

 Related Content